Jaspertena/SocialNetwork/README.md

 # SocialNetwork

-Social Network has become an intrucial parts of modern society.
-It is a major tool for most business as well as how many people stay in touch with the world around them.
+Social Network has become a crucial part of modern society.
+It is a major tool for most businesses as well as how many people stay in touch with the world around them.
 This project provides the back end start to building a social networking site.
-Insomia app is used to confirm the database and file structure within MongoDB.
-The
+Insomnia app is used to confirm the database and file structure within MongoDB.

 # Resources
 - [Express package](https://www.npmjs.com/package/express)